front of Old Main

 We’ve met the changing needs of students from Civil War veterans to millennial entrepreneurs.
 And we’ve always stayed true to our heritage of moral courage and forward thinking.

 Today we’re a top-ranked private comprehensive college of the liberal arts and sciences.
-U.S. News & World Report counts us among “America’s Best Colleges,” one of the top six schools in the Midwest for a “strong commitment to undergraduate teaching.”
-Students choose from more than 55 undergraduate majors and five graduate program areas.
+U.S. News & World Report counts us among “America’s Best Colleges,” one of the top 10 most innovative schools in the Midwest.
+Students choose from more than 90 undergraduate majors and 19 graduate programs.

 Although the College originally discouraged organized athletics as a distraction from weightier matters, our 26 intercollegiate sports in NCAA Division III make our athletic department the largest in the College Conference of Illinois & Wisconsin (CCIW).
-North Central is proud of its 32 team national championships and 123 individual national champions.
+North Central is proud of its 44 team national championships and 152 individual and relay national champions.

 Though affiliated with the United Methodist Church, we welcome and encourage students and staff of all faiths.
-We are thoughtfully expanding our academic programs to respond to the needs of our ever-changing world, recently adding Middle Eastern and North African Studies, along with Arabic.
-And we’re transforming our facilities – most dramatically with a new interdisciplinary Science Center located at the corner of Brainard Street and Van Buren Avenue.
+We are thoughtfully expanding our academic programs to respond to the needs of our ever-changing world.
+And we’re transforming our facilities – most dramatically with a new interdisciplinary health science & engineering center on Chicago Ave., right next to Downtown Naperville.